 In November 2010, Orza was appointed president and CEO of KSBI Television in Oklahoma City with the express purpose of creating an innovative Oklahoma-focused television station.
 As CEO of KSBI, he has created multiple new daily and weekly programs, including two Monday-Friday live talk shows, a sports magazine, seasonal specials and several other programs.
-In May 2011, KSBI earned its first national Telly Award for 50 Years Behind the Microphone: A Salute to Bob Barry, Sr.
+In May 2011, KSBI earned its first national Telly Award for "50 Years Behind the Microphone: A Salute to Bob Barry Sr."

-Orza won the 1990 Republican primary and was defeated in the 2002 Democratic primary for governor of Oklahoma.
-He has been a contributing editor to several business textbooks, and he has written and presented numerous professional papers in the field of marketing.
+Orza won the 1990 Oklahoma gubernatorial Republican primary and was defeated in the 2002 Democratic gubernatorial primary.
+He has been a contributing editor to several business textbooks, and he has written and presented numerous professional papers in marketing.
 He earned his bachelor’s and master’s degrees from Oklahoma City University and a doctorate in education at the age of 25 from the University of Oklahoma.
-He also was granted the Honorary Doctor of Humane Letters in conjunction with his 2000 Oklahoma City University commencement address.
+He also was granted an honorary Doctor of Humane Letters degree in conjunction with his 2000 Oklahoma City University commencement address.

-Orza is the author of When I Want Your Opinion, I’ll Tell It to You, a light-hearted, nostalgic look at growing up as a second-generation Italian American.
+Orza is the author of "When I Want Your Opinion, I’ll Tell It to You," a light-hearted, nostalgic look at growing up as a second-generation Italian American.
 He has been a keynote and motivational speaker for meetings and conventions across America.
 He has also discussed business and economic issues for audiences in China, Vietnam, Argentina, Colombia and the United Kingdom.
-Orza, his wife, Patti, and their two daughters have traveled to more than 80 nations on six continents.
+Orza and his wife, Patti, and their two daughters have traveled to more than 80 nations on six continents.

-Dr. Orza was inducted to the CareerTech Hall of Fame in 2011.
+Orza was inducted to the CareerTech Hall of Fame in 2011.